sourav-bk/Golang/Goroutines&Channel.md

 Go channels use the FIFO (First-In, First-Out) method and Values sent to a channel are received in the same order they were sent.

-If multiple goroutines are sending/receiving, the order of operations is preserved as they are processed through the channel's internal buffer.
+If multiple goroutines are sending/receiving value, the order of operations is preserved, as they are processed through the channel's internal buffer.

 Channels are reference types. zero value is nil.
 Initialize using the make() function.